zawakin/promp_gen/README.md

 # prompt_gen

-A python package for automating your Prommpt Engineering workflows - [https://github.com/Just-Understanding-Data-Ltd/promp_gen](https://github.com/Just-Understanding-Data-Ltd/promp_gen)
+A python package for automating your Prompt Engineering workflows - [https://github.com/Just-Understanding-Data-Ltd/promp_gen](https://github.com/Just-Understanding-Data-Ltd/promp_gen).
+This package helps you to get started with creating text to image prompts.

+There are several properties and methods that you can use to create prompts.
+Data has been populated using GPT and curating datasets.

 ## ⌛️ Installation